 Lasagna is layered with meat and cheese, so it can feel heavy in large quantities.
 Pair it with a fresh salad to lighten up your overall meal!
 We recommend recipes like Fresh Vegetable Salad with Creamy Balsamic Dressing.
 Rolls or biscuits are a great choice to pair with your lasagna for two, like Gluten Free Rolls or Gluten Free Biscuits.
-If you want to go all gluten free, try this Gluten Free Zucchini Lasagna.

 Looking for more dinners for two?
 Here’s a list of delicious dinner ideas for two for you to try:

 - Sausage and Kale Pasta Dinner for Two

 - Celery Root Soup and Lobster Dinner for Two

 - Simple Dinner Ideas for Two #SundaySupper

 **** PIN LASAGNA FOR TWO to save for later ****

 Enjoy delicious, cheesy lasagna for two, made with easy to find, fresh ingredients!
 This lasagna recipe is perfectly portioned for little to no leftovers.